AjinkyaLadkat/Secure-Audio-And-Text-Steganography-System-/README.md

 - The secret message you enter is **encrypted using AES-256 symmetric encryption** before being hidden inside images or audio.
 This means the hidden data is **ciphertext**, not plain text.
 Even if an attacker extracts the embedded bits, they only get encrypted gibberish.

 ### 2. **Password-Based Key Derivation (KDF)**
 - Your password is not used directly.
-Instead, it is **stretched and salted** using a strong Key Derivation Function (such as PBKDF2 or scrypt) to produce a unique, strong encryption key every time.
+Instead, it is **stretched and salted** using a strong Key Derivation Function such as PBKDF2 (that internally uses SHA-256) to produce a unique, strong encryption key every time.
 This protects against brute-force and rainbow table attacks.

 ### 3. **Temporary Key Usage**
 - The encryption key derived from your password is **only used in memory during runtime** and is **never saved** or stored in the file or anywhere else.
 This prevents key leakage.